 Accommodation: Local Hosts and Hotel in Ulaanbaatar

 Mongolian Tsagaan Sar, the lunar new years the main celebration of Mongolians.
-Very traditional and cultural festival, one of the official public holidays of Mongolia, is held annually in the end of winter, according to the Lunisolar calendar.
+The very traditional and cultural festival, one of the official public holidays of Mongolia, is held annually at the end of winter, according to the Lunisolar calendar.
 Every family celebrates the festival throughout the country.
-This year, Mongolian Tsagaan Sar will be held on 16th of February, 2018, the year of Dog as animal zodiac cycle.
+This year, Mongolian Tsagaan Sar will be held on 5 th of February, 2018, the year of Earth Pig as animal zodiac cycle.

 What is Tsagaan Sar?

-Mongolians have been living as nomadic way of life for thousands of years on Eurasian great steppe.
-Depending on their lifestyle their culture and tradition has became so unique.
+Mongolians have been living as a nomadic way of life for thousands of years on the Eurasian great steppe.
+Depending on their lifestyle their culture and tradition has become so unique.
 They had to look for the better pasture to feed the animals and migrate several times a year throughout the country.
 They had not enough time to spend and meet their relatives regularly.
-It might be the reason of celebrate this uncommon holiday.
-The main purpose of this festival is to greet, to meet each other, to know that how their life is going on, how is the pasture of the other regions etc…And finally they were celebrating their happiness to see each other as their well living, to respect older ones, to love younger ones and it may seems to be a family holiday.
-It contains long time traditions, customs, beliefs, heritages, respect and love.
+It might be the reason for celebrating this uncommon holiday.
+The main purpose of this festival is to greet, to meet each other, to know how their life is going on, how is the pasture of the other regions etc…And finally they were celebrating their happiness to see each other as their well living, to respect older ones, to love younger ones and it may seems to be a family holiday.
+It contains longtime traditions, customs, beliefs, heritage, respect, and love.
 So warm and nice celebration of the human.